 Richard RusczykArt of Problem Solving was founded by Richard Rusczyk in 2003 to create interactive educational opportunities for avid math students.
 Richard is the author or a co-author of 7 AoPS textbooks and a past Director of the USA Mathematical Talent Search.
 He was a participant in National MATHCOUNTS, a three-time participant in the Math Olympiad Summer Program, and a USA Mathematical Olympiad winner (1989).
 He received the World Federation of National Mathematics Competitions Paul Erdös Award in 2014.
 He graduated from Princeton University in 1993, and worked as a bond trader for D.E.
 Shaw & Company for four years.
 AoPS marks Richard's return to his vocation - educating motivated students.

-Glen DawsonGlen Dawson is the National Director of AoPS Academy.
-In 2014, Glen founded a learning center in Morrisville, North Carolina, that two years later became the first AoPS Academy campus.
+Glen DawsonIn 2014, Glen founded a learning center in Morrisville, North Carolina, that two years later became the first AoPS Academy campus.
+Glen served as the National Director of AoPS Academy until his retirement in 2019.
 He has experience as a college math professor, statistician, and expert SAS programmer.
 He has been a professional math tutor for many years, and specializes in training academically-advanced and high-performing math students.
 Glen is a graduate of Duke University and holds a graduate degree in statistics from Boston University.

 David PatrickDave joined AoPS in 2004.
 He is the author or a co-author of 4 AoPS textbooks.
 Dave earned the sole perfect score on the American High School Mathematics Examination (AHSME) in 1988 and was a USA Mathematical Olympiad winner that year.
 He attended the Research Science Institute (RSI) in 1987, and the Math Olympiad Summer Program in 1988, where he first met fellow student Richard Rusczyk.
 He also finished in the top 10 on the Putnam exam in 1991.
 Dave graduated from Carnegie Mellon in 1992 with a BS in Mathematics/Computer Science and an MS in Mathematics.
 He went on to earn his Ph.D. in mathematics from MIT in 1997.
 He was an acting Assistant Professor at the University of Washington from 1997 to 2001.
 Dave is originally from Western New York and is an alumnus of the SUNY Buffalo Gifted Math Program.

-Vincent Gil - Campus Director
+Vincent Gil - Associate Director

-Before Vincent Gil became the Campus Director for AoPS Academy Johns Creek, he chaired the Math Department at Western Hills High School in Fort Worth, Texas, where he was 2017–2018 Teacher of the Year.
+Before Vincent Gil became an Associate Director at AoPS Academy Johns Creek, he chaired the Math Department at Western Hills High School in Fort Worth, Texas, where he was 2017–2018 Teacher of the Year.
 Vince is passionate about making math fun and showing his students how it applies to their lives.
 He has taught middle and high school math in the US and in Korea and has worked with IB, AP, and pre-AP students.
 Vince has a BS in math and MS in mathematics teaching from Texas Woman’s University.
 In his free time, he likes to practice Brazilian Jiu-Jitsu and try new foods.